How To STOP Doubting Yourself (In Your Career)

 The only thing that’s ever not working is actually something that you’re thinking of something that you’re not thinking.

-So let’s take the example of interviewing, for example, okay?
+Let’s take the example of interviewing, for example, okay?

-So lots of people doubt themselves a lot when they’re going for job interviews.
+Lots of people doubt themselves a lot when they’re going for job interviews.

 They’re thinking all sorts of things like, “There are other candidates, they know more than me.
 Like, what if I’m not good enough?
 What if they don’t like me?”
 All this stuff, right?